BainaSatya/satya/README.md

 # satya
-Learn how to learn is life's most important skill
+Learning how to learn is life's most important skill